 Departmental policy requires that all inmates receive PREA information upon arrival and PREA education as part of the Reception and Orientation process.
-During reception inmates are provided information through a PREA pamphlet and inmate rule book (both available in English and Spanish) that explains the agencies zero tolerance policy regarding sexual abuse and sexual harassment; and how to report such incidents.
+During reception, inmates are provided information through a PREA pamphlet and inmate rule book (both available in English and Spanish) that explains the agencies zero tolerance policy regarding sexual abuse and sexual harassment; and how to report such incidents.
 During the intake process inmates view the PREA video and are given time to ask questions and staff stop the video and emphasis the points of zero tolerance and how to protect themselves from abuse and harassment.
-During orientation they receive additional training which expands on the previous information provided in the pamphlet and handbook.
+During orientation, they receive additional training which expands on the previous information provided in the pamphlet and handbook.
 Inmates acknowledge receiving the PREA information in writing.
 Posters and inmate handbooks are provided to inmates or posted in the housing units in formats accessible to all inmates.
 Information provided included: inmate rights; how to report; what to expect after you report; and how to protect yourself against sexual assault.
 During the tour and interviews most inmates acknowledged the information being provided upon arrival and orientation.
 They definitely knew the agency zero tolerance policy; the difference between sexual abuse and sexual harassment; and that they have the right to be free from retaliation for reporting such incidents.
 A random review of inmate records showed that inmates acknowledge through signature they have received and understood the training.
-During the last twelve months 3409 inmates were given this information at intake.
-There were 1798 inmates assigned for 30 days or longer receiving both the intake information and complete inmate orientation.
+During the last twelve months 3218 inmates were given this information at intake.